Close

 • Academic Candidates - Educational programs, research opportunities

 Located at the crossroads of major shipping and aviation routes, Singapore serves as Southeast Asia's gateway, making proper visa preparation crucial for seamless entry into this dynamic city-state.
+You are required to present biometrics including fingerprints, facial and iris scans during immigration clearance, and failure to comply may result in denial of entry.

 02